 PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

-The Principals’ Professional Council (PPC) is a professional association which supports the interests and viewpoints of FE college principals and senior post holders.
+The Principals’ Professional Council (PPC) is a professional association which supports the interests and viewpoints of further education (FE) college principals.
 PPC represents you as an individual, rather than your institution.

 Why do you need PPC?

-National policy for the FE sector is firmly focused on accountability and governance; much of this puts a searching spotlight on the role of principals and senior post holders.
+National policy for the FE sector is firmly focused on accountability and governance; much of this puts a searching spotlight on the role of principals.

 Pressures have intensified within the current operating environment.
-Financial pressures related to public sector funding reductions, the evolving role of Ofsted, the powers of the FE commissioner and now area reviews have combined to increase the challenge for college leaders.
+Financial pressures related to public sector funding reductions, the evolving role of Ofsted, the powers of the FE commissioner and outcomes of area reviews have combined to increase the challenge for college leaders.

-Leadership challenges and the emergence of the Education and Training Foundation create an imperative for an effective voice for principals alongside that of chairs of boards and clerks.
+Leadership challenges create an imperative for an effective voice for principals, alongside that of chairs of boards and clerks.
+We understand individuals need support when challenged personally and professionally.

 What does PPC offer?